 I did finally come up with filtration that worked for me and this allowed me to move out of my still-somewhat-moldy house.
 Here’s everything I know about water.

 Between this issue, and my 30+ other allergies, it is clear there is some other kind of underlying immune condition.
 So I’ve begun pursing diagnoses, and have gotten a few and am working on others.
-I have a diagnosis for Ehlers-Danlos Syndrome (Hypermobility/type 3), which is a genetic connective tissue disorder that for some reason is commonly comorbid with severe/multiple allergies.
-I am now diagnosed with a Mast Cell Activation Disorder, specifically MCAS.
+I have a diagnosis for Ehlers-Danlos Syndrome- Hypermobile Type , which is a genetic connective tissue disorder that for some reason is commonly comorbid with severe/multiple allergies.
+I am now diagnosed with a Mast Cell Activation Syndrome.

 I had a provisional diagnosis for Dysautonomia, specifically most likely Hyperadrenergic POTS (summary description and more dense journal article with clinical criteria.)
 However it turned out that I was actually having hemolytic anemia caused by a metabolic disorder that causes my red blood cells to explode when I am exposed to the wrong foods or medications.
 Yes really.
 I had a hemolytic crisis (bunch of blood was destroyed causing “blood loss” without actually bleeding from anywhere) and had to receive blood transfusions, which led to the diagnosis of the metabolic disorder, which is g6pd deficiency aka favism.

-The EDS and diagnosis put a name to a lot of symptoms I’ve had on and off for my whole life that I previously described as just “being tired”, “feeling fatigued”, “having bad knees”, “having pain” or “being fragile.”
+The EDS diagnosis put a name to a lot of symptoms I’ve had on and off for my whole life that I previously described as just “having bad knees”, “having pain” or “being fragile.”
 I also just recently put together that these symptoms are very, very much tied to inflammation, and especially allergic inflammation.
 The G6PD Deficiency diagnosis is rather new (4 months old at the time of writing) but seems to be connecting a lot of previously un-connected dots in combination with the MCAS diagnosis.
-A lot of my non-corn mast cell triggers are also G6PDD triggers.
+In retrospect a lot of periods of “being tired”, “feeling fatigued”, and “dizziness” were almost definitely hemolysis.
+Also, a lot of my non-corn mast cell triggers are also G6PDD triggers.
 I think my body somehow attuned to hemolysis triggers as attackers and decided to produce a bunch of extra inflammation in response to them.

 In addition to medical care, I now know that I have this long list of hemolysis trigger foods to avoid in addition to my known allergy/mast cell degranulation triggers.
 Since I suspect that long-term exposure to these hemolysis triggers is one thing that helped land me in such a cycle of chronic inflammation, I am hoping that studiously avoiding them may help me heal a little.
 Since G6PD Deficiency increases my vulnerability to all oxidative stress, I am working with a naturopath to try to understand how to best support my body so that it can function as well as possible with this deficiency.